cmabdulkadir/README_Generator/README.md

 ## Development

-Pull this repo and run this code in the
+Pull this repo and run this code in the terminal

 ## Information